krschroeder/baseframe_js/readme.md

 # Base_Frame Plugins

-It's nearly inevitable your website will need these plugin's and JS functionality for it to work.
-You'll notice some are missing (like a Carousel for example), that's because there are just some really, realy well made, IMO.
+It's nearly inevitable your website will need these plugin's and JS functionality, so here they are.
+You'll notice some are missing (like a carousel for example), that's because there are just some really, realy well made, IMO.
 Not touching that stuff, use those others, they're great.
 Others I always thought could be better, even though a few are frankly near duplicates 🤷🏻‍♂️.
 Anyways here we are, and you're stil reading this!
 If you download you probably work where I do, or somehow stumbled across.

 ## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish)